Codeception/module-symfony/documentation.md

 * em_service: 'doctrine.orm.entity_manager' - use the stated EntityManager to pair with Doctrine Module.
 * cache_router: 'false' - enable router caching between tests in order to [increase performance](http://lakion.com/blog/how-did-we-speed-up-sylius-behat-suite-with-blackfire)
 * rebootable_client: 'true' - reboot client's kernel before each request
+* mailer: 'swiftmailer' - choose the mailer used by your application
+* guard: 'false' - Specifies if Guard component is used as authentication system

 ### Example (`functional.suite.yml`) - Symfony 2.x Directory Structure